vanzaj/erft/README.md

 # E-Readers friendly texts

-A repository of texts converted to reasonably well formatted markdown so that they can be easily converted to epub/mobi with pandoc and kindlgen:
+A repository of texts converted to reasonably well formatted markdown so that they can be easily converted to epub/mobi with `pandoc` and `kindlgen`:

     pandoc --smart --toc $file.md -o $file.epub